kaiakamatsu/AncPhenoSpecificGenes/README.md

 # AncPhenoSpecificGenes
 Final Project for BGGN 273, Biostatistics

-## Which genes are differentially expressed in individuals with a range of BMI values in different ancestry groups?
+## Which genes are differentially expressed in individuals with differnet BMI in different ancestry groups?

 > Redundancy analysis